shresthkapoor7/space/content/home/about.md

+Few notes about the website:

-> note 1: 📌 are the pinned posts.
+> 1: 📌 are the pinned posts.

-> note 2: the blogs are open and you don't need to click on them to read them. you can just scroll through them.
+> 2: The blogs are open and you can scroll through them ♾️.

-> note 3: you can also listen to music while you scroll through my posts and notes.
+> 3: You can also listen to music 🎶 while you scroll through my posts and notes.

-> note 4: have disabled music on the individual blog posts for more focused reading. if you click from the left sidebar menu you will land on the individual blog post.
+> 4: Music is hidden 🚫 on the individual blog posts to give zen mode vibes.

 <!-- <center>